Servideska/HPC/doc.zih.tu-dresden.de/docs/index.md

 ## Training and Courses

-We offer a rich and colorful bouquet of courses from classical *HPC introduction* to various *Performance Analysis* and *Machine Learning* trainings.
+We offer a rich and colorful bouquet of courses from classical *HPC introduction* to various *Performance Analysis* and *Machine Learning* training.
 Please refer to the page [Training Offers](https://tu-dresden.de/zih/hochleistungsrechnen/nhr-training) for a detailed overview of the courses and the respective dates at ZIH.